If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 Herod waited impatiently several days for the Magi to return with a report as to where the newborn King could be found.
 He was eventually told by his advisors that the Magi had apparently left the kingdom a day or two earlier.
 He was also told that the entourage was not seen by border guards on the main routes into and out of the kingdom of Judah.
 This would mean that they must have deliberately ignored his instructions to them and intentionally returned home using obscure wilderness back trails (Matthew 2:12).
 Herod’s became furious that his command had been contemptuously ignored by the Magi.
 He must now immediately go to Plan B.

 Herod had secretly met with the Magi to get a timeframe on exactly when the child was born so as to calculate how old he was at this time (Matthew 2:7).
 He was told that the zenith of the Stars conjoining was six months earlier.
 So, if the child was born in the month of June, it meant that He was now about six months old.
 But, the two wandering stars or planets, were said to have been dancing around each other starting on September 17th, 3 B.C.
 So, perhaps the child was born at that time, therefore, the child could be anywhere from six to sixteen months old.
-To play it safe, and to make sure this new would be King of the Jews was caught in his net, it was best to err on the side of abundant caution and kill all male children in Bethlehem and the surrounding area two years old and younger (Matthew 2:16-18).
+To play it safe, and to make sure this new would be King of the Jews was caught in his net, it was best to err on the side of abundant caution.
+Therefore, he decide to have all the male children in Bethlehem and the surrounding area two years old and younger murdered (Matthew 2:16-18).
 To aide in his decision making, Caesar’s recent census now contained an exact account of the number of children living in Bethlehem.
 Herod would have asked and been informed by his staff as to how many children would need to die to accomplish his goal.
 Scholars today estimate the number to be approximately two dozen.
 Herod was enraged that the Magi had forced him to take this drastic measure, but it was worth the public outcry in order to avert the future issues associated with multiple false Messiahs cropping up in Bethlehem.

 The Killing of the Innocents